nagalynchpin/appcache-extra/README.md

 ##### Customization

-You can overwrite the `appcache-prompt` template and styling how ever you would like!
+You can overwrite the `appcache-prompt` template and styling however you would like!

 ================